Black Raptor/JimnyBits 2″ Lift Kit Install

 There’s basically nothing else adjustable on a Jimny, so don’t go believing you need a really expensive wheel alignment after doing your lift yourself.

-My car has a slight twist to the right of the steering wheel which can be easily corrected just by the drag link, but it was already correctly aligned before I did the lift anyway.
+My car had a slight twist to the right of the steering wheel which was easily corrected just by a tiny change in length of the drag link, but it was already correctly aligned before I did the lift anyway which is why I didn’t have to do a true ‘wheel alignment’.

 Technical stuff